 Your genomics data are safe and sound in a Google bucket in the cloud.
 Perhaps in a public-access data base, or a shared bucket, or in the Google bucket associated with your workspace.
 However, the tools in your workspace can't actually access that data until you link them.
 Using a data table (in your workspace Data tab) is one way to accomplish this.
-You can populate the data tables in your Data tab with metadata using a tsv file.
-The metadata directs your workflows ("Tools") to the type and location of your data.
-This article explains how to use data tables to link data in a Google bucket to your workspace.
+You can populate the data tables in your Data tab with metadata using a tab delimited load file.
+The metadata directs your workflows to the type and location of your data.
+This article explains how to link data in a Google bucket to the data table in your workspace.

 - Understanding where your data are.. and are not